Research and Links

 - Advancing a Comprehensive Cancer Care Agenda for Children and Their Families: Institute of Medicine Workshop Highlights and Next Steps.
 (2016).
 CA: A Cancer Journal for Clinicians.
 Kirch, R., et al.

-- Building Systems That Work for Children with Complex Health Care Needs.
+- Building Systems that Work for Children with Complex Health Care Needs.
 (2018).
 Pediatrics.
 Agrawal, R., & Stille, C. (Eds.)

-- Cancer Statistics, 2020.
+- Cancer Statistics, 2021.
+(2021).
 CA: A Cancer Journal for Clinicians.
 Siegel, R. L., et al.

 - Challenges Associated with Living Remotely from a Pediatric Cancer Center: A Qualitative Study.
 (2019).
 Journal of Oncology Practice.
 Walling, E. B., et al.